Lere, Nigeria

 Lere is a Local Government Area and town in the southern part of Kaduna State, Nigeria.
 Lere town is located geographically at the latitude of 10 degrees 39 North and longitude of 8 degrees 57 East.
 It is the headquarters of the Lere Emirate.
 The town and its environs have an estimated population of about 553,290 (2016).
 Lere Local Government has an area of 2,634 km^{2} and a population of 339,740 at the 2006 census.
 Its headquarters are in the town of Saminaka.
 The postal code of the area is 811.

 Boundaries

 Lere Local Government Area (LGA) shares boundaries with Kauru LGA to the west and south, and Kubau LGA to the northwest; Doguwa LGA of Kano State to the north; Toro LGA of Bauchi State to the east; and Bassa LGA of Plateau State to southeast, respectively.

 Administrative subdivisions

-Lere Local Government Area consists of 11 subdivisions, namely:
+Lere Local Government Area consists of 11 subdivisions: